HunterB433/Assigment6-AIStateTrees/README.md

 Welcome to the README - This assignment was very hard, but it is Done?
+YES!

-Grade Kindly if you can - Especially on part 2 I made it similar, but didn't do everything there as more time was taken working on the BT as that was complicated
+NOTE on INSTRUCTIONS - A few parts of the doc confused me / didnt make sence to mw Or parts where they requested EXACT structures like "CollisionShape2D (CircleShape2D, radius: 16)" Sometimes something didnt work for my game so I made it slightly different to try and fit the GOAL of what was wanted Just not 100% specific

-I started work with just normal sprites (Godot Icon) had trouble sizing up sprites to fit Same with Tile Map
+Ex: Used Draw() to make the Health bar Instead making it its own thing

-Used Draw() to make the Health bar Instead making it its own thing
+ALSO - I change the Sprites after making this, so it will look more polished in game : )

 Seen Below is my testing